dd86k/dd86/README.md

 # DD-DOS, A Small DOS Virtual Machine

-DD-DOS aims to be a simple compatibility layer between the host OS and an emulated world for DOS applications, just like NTVDM, but for all systems.
+DD-DOS aims to be a simple compatibility layer via total emulation, more than NTVDM, and for all systems.

 ## Folder structure